Skip to content

 John Jacob Astor IV

-“The ladies have to go first… Get in the lifeboat, to please me… Good-bye, dearie.
+“The ladies have to go first… Get in the lifeboat to please me… Good-bye, dearie.
 I’ll see you later.”
-Those were the reported last words of John Jacob Astor IV, the richest man aboard the Titanic whose body was recovered with $2440 in his pockets, an inordinately large sum of money at the time.
+Those were the reported last words of John Jacob Astor IV, the wealthiest man aboard the Titanic whose body was recovered with $2440 in his pockets, an inordinately large sum of money at the time.

 “‘No, sir,’ replied the officer, ‘Not a man shall go on a boat until the women are all off.’
-Colonel Astor then inquired the number of the boat, which was being lowered away and turned to the work of clearing the other boats and in reassuring the frightened and nervous women.”
+Colonel Astor then inquired about the number of boats being lowered away and turned to clearing the other ships and reassuring the frightened and nervous women.

 Ida and Isidor Straus

-Isidor Straus had been the owner of American department store Macy’s since the late 1800s
+Isidor Straus had been the owner of the American department store Macy’s since the late 1800s

-Pictured above is a photograph from the 31st of May 1911, the day that the Titanic was launched by Harland & Wolff at Belfast.
+Pictured above is a photograph from 31 May 1911, the day that the Titanic was launched by Harland & Wolff at Belfast.

-Born in Glanmire, Co.
-Cork, Jeremiah Burke had planned to leave his family home and farm in Cork and immigrate to New York.
-Two of Jeremiah’s oldest sisters had emigrated and settled in the USA, his older sister Mary had married and started a family in Boston and had sent over money to her brother Jeremiah to join them.
+Jeremiah Burke was born in Glanmire, Co.
+Cork, and he planned to leave his family home and farm in Cork and immigrate to New York.
+Two of Jeremiah’s oldest sisters had emigrated and settled in the USA, and his older sister Mary had married and started a family in Boston.
+She had sent over money to her brother Jeremiah to join them.

-Burke was a third class passenger and travelled aboard the ship with his cousin Hanora Hegarty.
+Burke was a third-class passenger travelling aboard the ship with his cousin Hanora Hegarty.
 Both Jeremiah and Hanora died in the sinking.
-Thirteen months later in the early summer of 1913 a postman found a small bottle on a shingle beach near Cork Harbour while walking his dog.
+Thirteen months later, in the early summer of 1913, a postman found a small bottle on a shingle beach near Cork Harbour while walking his dog.
 Inside the bottle was a message which read:

 13/04/1912